 For example I have two routines.
 In the morning: miracle morning: dynamics + meditation with themes such as letting go, surpassing oneself, believing in oneself.
 Self-centered yoga.
 In the evening: sweet night: yin yoga, gentle to release tension and bring calm after a busy day.
 Outward-focused yoga.

 A few questions to get to know you even better:

 Music: Paspatou - Parra for Cuva

-Movie : the documentary Given, possibly on Netflix.
-Ode to the ocean told of a child who traveled with his parents from birth.
+Film: the documentary Given, possibly on Netflix.
+Ode to the ocean told of a child who went on a trip with his parents from birth.
 Very poetic.

-Routine : Yoga miracle morning and Yoga Sweet night.
-In the morning: brush my tongue to remove toxins, go for a walk, a shower and I go to work.
-In the evening: stretching while listening to podcasts.
+Routine: Yoga miracle morning and Yoga Sweet night.
+In the morning: brush my tongue to remove toxins, go for a walk, shower and off to work.
+Evening: stretching while listening to podcasts.

 Sunset or sunrise: I am a groundhog.
 Rather sunset.
 I like aperitifs at sunset.